-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended $|\mathbf{X}|$ March 31, 2007

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-001-33357 (Commission file number)

-PROTALIX BIOTHERAPEUTICS, INC.

-(Exact name of registrant as specified in its charter)

-Florida (State or other jurisdiction of incorporation or organization)

-2 Snunit Street Science Park POB 455 Carmiel, Israel 21000

-(Address of principal executive office)

-972-4-988-9488 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common stock, par value \$0.001 per share

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-(See definition of "large accelerated filer" and "accelerated filer" in Rule 12b-2 of the Exchange Act). (check one):

-On May 1, 2007, approximately 65,657,181 shares of the Registrant's common stock, \$0.001 par value, were outstanding.
+FOR M 10-Q (Marl k One) X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2007 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to 00 id-33357 ion file number) PROTALIX BIOTH HERAPEUTICS, INC. ant as specified in its charter) Florida (State or other jurisdiction of incorporation or organization) 2 Snunit Street Science Park POB 455 Identification No.) Carmiel, Israel (Address of principal executive office) 20100 (Zip Code) 972- - 4-988-9488 number, including area code) Securities registered purs uant to Section 12(b) of the Act: Title of each class Common stock, par value \$0.001 per share Name of each exchange on which registered American Stock Exchange reports required to be filed by Section 13 or 15(d) of the Securities Exchange that the registrant was required to file such reports), and (2) has been $\hfill\Box$ "large Indicate by check mark whether the registrant is a large accele e accelerated filer" and "accelerated filer" in Rule 12b-2 of the Exch erated filer, an accelerated filer, or a non-accelerated filer.
+(See definition of nange Act). (check one): Large accelerated filer ☐ Accelerated filer ☐ Non-accelerated ated filer 🗵 Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No 図